ForrestErickson/bwe/README.md

 - Assign and place PCB version number on PCB silk screen.
 - Place on the PCB silk screen a location for Serial Number to be applied at start of manufacture.
 - Place on the PCB silk screen a logo.
-- Place on the PCB silk screen a license or statement of copywrite.
+- Place on the PCB silk screen a license or statement of copy write.
 - Add "tooling holes" for PCB manufacturer.
 - If necessary, add rails for PWA manufacturing.
 - Enclosure design review.
-(Make card board Mockup, Cable Mockup.
+(Make cardboard Mockup, Cable Mockup.
 PCB Mockup.)
 Make sure of clearance around all mounting hardware for screw / nut drivers.
 - **Enclosure design freeze for prototype PCB.
 PCB outline and connector placement freeze.**
 - PCB outline import parts and make and connector placement.
 Make Mockup for fit to enclosure
 - Milestone: PCB mechanical fit test, (PCB Mockup with connector fits enclosure with cables etc...)